Katerynukr/Rest-API-Products-Application/README.md

 # Rest API Application

 # Description
 Create ASP.NET CORE WEB API application that generates objects of products (ex. vegetables, fruits, meat products etc.).
 Each object should have and Id and Name properties.
 Additionally, objects should have separate controllers.
 The application have to provide actions like add, deleate, change products as well as get all products and get products by its id.
+The data has to be stored into database.

 ## The goal of this project is to create APIs and learn testing APIs with Swagger and Postman.
 APIs should have such methods as:
 - GET